linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 If you forget your password and enter the wrong password for five times, the system login screen will trigger the password reset function.

-**Prerequisites**: the account is bound to Union ID.
+**Prerequisites**: the account is bound to UOS ID.

-1. After clicking **Reset Password** button, set mobile phone number/email, new password, repeat password, security questions, get verification code, and click Reset in the pop-up “Reset Password By Union ID” window.
+1. After clicking **Reset Password** button, set mobile phone number/email, new password, repeat password, security questions, get verification code, and click Reset in the pop-up “Reset Password By UOS ID” window.
 2. Click **Confirm and Reset** in the pop-up confirmation dialog box, then you can log in to the system with the new password.